-1. Instruments of restraint shall never be used as a disciplinary measure.

-- 2. Chains or irons shall never be used as restraints.
+- 1. Instruments of restraint shall never be used as a disciplinary measure. - 2.
+Chains or irons shall never be used as restraints.
 Handcuffs, restraint-jackets and other body restraints shall never be applied as disciplinary measure.
 They shall only be used in the following circumstances: - (a) As a precaution against escape during transport from and to the detention centre or from and to any other place; - (b) On medical grounds, by direction and under the supervision of the medical officer; or - (c) To prevent a detained person from inflicting injury to himself or herself or to others, or to prevent serious damage to property. - 3.
-In the event of any incident arising in the use of instruments of restraint, the Chief Custody Officer shall consult the medical officer and report to the Registrar, who shall report the matter to the Presidency. - 4.
+In the event of any incident arising in out of the use of instruments of restraint, the Chief Custody Officer shall consult the medical officer and report to the Registrar, who shall report the matter to the Presidency. - 4.
 The medical officer shall inform the Chief Custody Officer and the Registrar in writing as to whether he or she concurs with the use of a particular instrument of restraint and the Chief Custody Officer shall give effect to any recommendation the medical officer may make. - 5.
-Instruments of restraint shall be removed at the earliest possible opportunity. - 6.
+Instruments of restraint shall be removed at the earliest possible opportunity.
+Records of timings should be kept in respect of their application and removal. - 6.
 If the use of any instrument of restraint is required under sub-regulation 2, the detained person shall be kept under constant and adequate supervision.